-On September 19 and 20, 2019, watch as the waning gibbous moon makes an appearance in front of the constellation Taurus the Bull.
-The bright moon may make it tough to see the starlit figure of the Bull on these nights.
+Late at night on September 7 and 8, 2020, watch as the waning gibbous moon sweeps in front of the constellation Taurus the Bull.
+You’ll be looking around midnight, or afterwards, or – if you’re not one to stay up late – get up before daybreak to view the moon and Taurus higher up in the sky on the mornings of September 8 or 9.
+The bright moon might make it tough to see the starlit figure of the Bull on these nights.
 But you should be able to make out Aldebaran, Taurus’ brightest star, as well as the tiny, misty, dipper-shaped Pleiades star cluster.

 Taurus is a far-northern constellation of the zodiac.
 That fact causes these stars to rise at an earlier hour in the Northern Hemisphere than in the Southern Hemisphere.
-The farther north you live, the earlier that Taurus climbs above your northeast horizon; and the farther south you live, the later that Taurus comes up.
+The farther north you live, the earlier Taurus climbs above your northeast horizon.
+The farther south you live, the later Taurus comes up.

-Click here and check the moonrise and moonset box to find out when the moon rises into your sky.
+Or visit Sunrise Sunset Calendars, being sure to check the moonrise and moonset box, to find out when the moon rises into your sky.

-A little over a year ago – on September 3, 2018, – he moon occulted (passed in front of) Aldebaran, presenting the final occultation of a monthly occultation series that started on January 29, 2015.
-But month by month, and year by year, the moon’s trajectory will slowly but surely shift northward as it goes through Taurus the Bull.
-In fact, for the next 15 years, the moon will be sweeping to the north of Aldebaran and to the south of Alcyone, Pleiades’ brightest star.
+A little over two years ago – on September 3, 2018 – the moon occulted (passed in front of) Aldebaran, presenting the final occultation of a monthly occultation series that started on January 29, 2015.
+But month by month, for the next few years, the moon’s trajectory will carry the moon farther north of Aldebaran yet closer to Alcyone, the Pleiades’ brightest star.

-The monthly occultation series involving the moon and the Pleiades star Alcyone will take place from September 5, 2023, till July 7, 2029.
+Then the monthly occultation series involving the moon and the Pleiades star Alcyone will begin on September 5, 2023, and conclude on July 7, 2029.

-The Skidi Pawnee in the American Great Plains (Nebraska) used the Pleiades cluster as a calendar marker.
+For the Skidi Pawnee in the American Great Plains (Nebraska), the Pleiades cluster served as an important calendar marker.
 When they saw the Pleiades cluster through the smoke holes of their lodges just before dawn, they knew it was time to harvest the crops.